kaif21-cmd/TEXTMINIG/README.md

 - Sentiment analysis function performs poorly when dealing with sarcastic text (best used for academic or more formal text).
 - Only docx,txt and pdf files can be uploaded for now

-## Contributing
-If you have suggestions or found a bug, feel free to open an issue or create a pull request.

-## License
-This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).